Table of Contents

 2. Sore or swollen boobs

-At this time, the Progesterone is kicking the milk ducts to high gears resulting in your breasts feeling tender and the bras tight.
+At this time, the progesterone is kicking the milk ducts to high gears resulting in your breasts feeling tender and the bras tight.
 Don’t worry, this will calm down in the second trimester but will pick up again before birth.

 3. Constipation